Achievement Unlocked

 NPI-40 / NPI-16

-Most widely used self-report measure of narcissistic traits.
+The most widely used self-report measure of narcissistic traits.
 Measures grandiosity, entitlement, and exploitativeness across multiple subscales.
-Better for research; less sensitive to covert NPD.
-Recent work has further validated its factor structure (Sabbah et al., 2024).
+Better suited for research than clinical use, and less sensitive to covert NPD presentations (Sabbah et al., 2024).

-Limitation: forced-choice format may not capture ambivalence.
-NPI-16 is a quick screener.
-Consider pairing with the PNI to capture the covert spectrum.
+Limitation: the forced-choice format may not capture ambivalence about narcissistic behavior.
+The NPI-16 is a quick screener rather than a diagnostic instrument.
+Consider pairing with the PNI to capture the covert spectrum, because the NPI alone will systematically miss vulnerable presentations.

 Pathological Narcissism Inventory